 Printing changes 2014s2Starting Session-2 2014, all printing at CSE is managed through the UNSW Central Managed Print Service (MPS).

-- Undergraduate & postgraduate coursework students, see here for instructions.
+- Undergraduate & postgraduate (via.coursework) students, see here for instructions.

-- coursework students no longer receive a complimentary CSE print quota: - instead, print credit must be purchased from recharge.it.unsw.edu.au.
+- complimentary CSE print quotas have ended: print credit must now be purchased from recharge.it.unsw.edu.au.

-- Staff & postgraduate research students see here for details on printing to staff printers.
+- Staff & postgraduate (via.research) students see here for details on printing to restricted staff printers.

-- colour printing is also available in rm107, usage is strictly monitored.
+- colour printing is available in rm107, usage is strictly monitored.